minu-gatech/Amazon-Reviews-Analysis-Machine-Learning/README.md

 ## Skills Used
-Python, HTML, CSS, Bootstrap, JavaScript, Flask, Jupyter Notebook, Machine Learning, NLP
+Python, HTML, CSS, Bootstrap, JavaScript, Flask, Jupyter Notebook, Machine Learning, NLP, Tableau

 ## Aim
 To develop a machine learning model that predict the consumer reviews as either Positive or Negative.